nisrulz/twitterbot-nodejs/README.md

 Yeah it pretty much does what it says in the title.
 Its a twitter bot which can post tweets, retweet other tweets and possibly fav tweets.

+This is a simple bot , to build which I had to go through a lot of information on the internet possibly because it wasn't updated/consistent.
+Plus I wanted to learn how build a bot anyhow ;)

+Currently active bot using the same code is [GDGND Bot](https://twitter.com/gdgndbot).
+Hopefully it helps some other people who want to build their own bot.

 Simple.Easy.Cute (Ok, last one didnot go with the flow..)

 > It attempts to retweet once per hour